-Compromised specimen: The specimen received was compromised during the shipping, the receiving, or the test preparation process.
-One or more of the following events may have occurred:
+Compromised specimen: Specimen received was compromised during shipping, receiving, or test preparation process.
+One or more of the following events occurred:

-- The specimen was shipped in a nonapproved container.
-A container must be capable of withstanding pressure differentials of 95 kPa or greater. - The specimen leaked during delivery or thaw. - Cap was not properly seated (e.g., cap was not tightened, specimen was shipped in a vacutainer whose stopper had been removed and reseated, or the incorrect cap was placed on the tube). - Parafilm was used to seal the tube (e.g., instead of a cap or to further seal a capped tube, or only parafilm was used.
-Parafilm contracts and expands during pressure and temperature changes and may loosen a cap). - A sealed tube cracked (e.g., a shipping rack was not used, or dry ice blocks or other heavy contents cracked or broke the specimen tube during shipping). - In some cases, it may not be clear why the specimen leaked.
+- Specimen was shipped in a non-approved container.
+A container must be capable of withstanding pressure differentials of 95 kPa or greater. - · Specimen leaked during delivery or thaw. - Cap was not tightly seated (e.g., cap was not tightened, specimen was shipped in a vacutainer whose stopper had been removed and reseated, or incorrect cap was placed on the tube). - Parafilm was used to seal the tube (e.g., instead of a cap or to further seal a capped tube, only parafilm was used.
+Parafilm contracts and expands during pressure and temperature changes and may loosen a cap). - Sealed tube cracked (e.g., because a shipping rack was not used, dry ice blocks or other heavy contents cracked or broke the specimen tube during shipping). - In some cases, it may not be clear why the specimen leaked.